Ben-Ed/PdP_SS19/README.md

 	*	int delete_elem(list * l, int e) - Deleting the first occurence of the element e within the given *list*.
 	*	void sort(list * l, int m) - Sorting the given list with bubble sort.
 Ascending if m >= 0.
 Ascending, but using the  absolute positive values else.

-3. Within the main function, implement a list with 3 elements and test the prior functions. </br>
+3. Within the main function, implement a list with 3 elements and test the prior functions. <br> <br />

 ## Solution
 The full solution is uploaded, too.
 However, I will only discuss the crucial parts.
 Also, bear in mind that the full solution is in german.